patternfly/training-scenarios/react-charts/bullet-chart/step1.md

-We'll begin by adding a CSS selector to define the chart size...
+Begin by adding a CSS selector to define the chart size.

-- Katacoda is setting up a new React application for you.
-You'll be ready to code once the server starts and you can see "Welcome to PatternFly" on the lower pane.
+Katacoda is setting up a new React application.
+Begin coding once the server starts and "Welcome to PatternFly" is visible on the lower pane.

-## Task

-1) Navigate to the `src` folder and open `src/app.css`{{open}}
+1) <strong>Navigate to the `src` folder and open `src/app.css`{{open}}</strong>

-2) Next we'll add some CSS to define the overall chart size
+2) <strong>Add CSS to define the overall chart size.</strong>

-Copy the following code into the app.css file, replacing all of the content there:
+Copy the following code into the `app.css` file, replacing all the content:

 <pre class="file" data-filename="src/app.css" data-target="replace">
 .chart-container {